Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content: Findings

-Most participants also admitted to flagging content when prompted by others.
+Participants also admitted to flagging content when prompted by others.
 They described getting invited to flag via seeing others' comments, through direct messages (DMs), or hearing from friends through other channels of communication.
-Per P1: \textit{``So my friend had messaged us in the group thread and was like, hey, this is really bothering me.
+P1 said, \textit{``So my friend had messaged us in the group thread and was like, hey, this is really bothering me.
 Can you all please report and join me?''}

 Similarly, P6, P15, and P16 were contacted directly by people they knew who asked them to flag something.
 P12 noted that though she flagged comments because others urged her to, she did so only if she agreed with others' rationale.
 P19, however, was less strict when deciding whether to flag, claiming, ``\textit{I might flag the post without even checking it}'' when someone asks him to flag something.
-P5 was motivated to flag content by others who shared their identity characteristics: \begin{quote} \textit{``I have been encouraged particularly by other natives and other queer people and trans people to go ahead and report something.
-Usually, it's a prominent figure who said something that really crosses a big line.''} \end{quote}

-All participants who were prompted to look into harmful content by others agreed to examine the content, but most emphasized that the final decision to flag the content was theirs alone.
-The only exception were cases where participants flagged to appease their friends who expressed their passion for sanctioning the post in question.
+Thus, participants showed varying degrees of compliance to social pressure in their flagging behaviors.
+Some participants were motivated to flag content by others who shared their identity characteristics.
+For example, P5 said: \textit{``I have been encouraged particularly by other natives and other queer people and trans people to go ahead and report something.
+Usually, it's a prominent figure who said something that really crosses a big line.''} Participants who were prompted to look into harmful content and flag it by others agreed to examine the content, but most emphasized that the final decision to flag the content was theirs alone.
+The only exceptions were cases where participants flagged to appease their friends who expressed their passion for sanctioning the post in question.
 In such cases, P19 and P21 said they would flag the content because they trusted their friends.
-Per P19: \textit{``Because I knew she said it's bad, so I will actually flag it.''}
+P19 noted: \textit{``Because I knew she said it's bad, so I will actually flag it.''}